csswizardry/csswizardry.github.com/_posts/2013-11-22-taming-data-tables.md

 There are a _lot_ of headaches we encounter when building `table`s, and I imagine most of you reading this article will nod along to every point I make;
 it will be something that will have annoyed us all at some point or another.
-What this particular, and very specific, problem boils down to is trying to consistently format, size and align complex data layouts across multiple `table`s.
-Imagine a financial report; loads of `table`s of data with differing numbers of cells and columns that, from a purely aesthetic perspective, need to line up in some neat, coherent fashion.
+What this particular (and very specific) problem boils down to is trying to consistently format, size and align complex data layouts across multiple `table`s.
+Imagine a financial report; loads of `table`s of data with differing numbers of cells and columns that—from a purely aesthetic perspective—need to line up in some neat, coherent fashion.
 Achieving this is made very difficult by a number of different factors…